ukff/kyma-environment-broker/docs/contributor/02-70-orchestration-status.md

 ]
    ```

-## List upgrade operations scheduled by an orchestration
+## List Upgrade Operations Scheduled by an Orchestration

 1. Export the orchestration ID that you obtained during the upgrade call as an environment variable: